btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 Regardless of the operating system shown above, the following is an important final step in this process:
 Type in your terminal, the following: openssl version
-Once you've typed this in and hit enter or return, it should return (as of April 2014): OpenSSL1.0.1g 7 Apr 2014 Later releases will result in a higher numbered version with a later date associated with it.
+Once you've typed this in and hit enter or return, it should return:
+(as of April 2014): OpenSSL1.0.1g 7 Apr 2014
+(as of June 5, 2014): OpenSSL1.0.1h 5 Jun 2014
+Later releases will result in a higher numbered version with a later date associated with it.
-As of April 2014, this (1.0.1.g 7 Apr 2014) is the most current OpenSSL version.
-If you didn't see that version appear, please follow the instructions [here](http://blog.quentinrousseau.fr/blog/2014/04/08/how-to-patch-cve-2014-0160-in-openssl/).
+If you didn't see the most current version appear, please follow the more detailed instructions below, under the section titled, 'What if I couldn't update to the most current version?'
-If the text in your terminal tells you that you don't have curl, enter the command that it tells you to, so that it can install curl and then enter any password if necessary.
-It will install curl.
-When it's done, then go ahead and copy and paste the commands into the terminal [as shown here](http://blog.quentinrousseau.fr/blog/2014/04/08/how-to-patch-cve-2014-0160-in-openssl/) and then check for openssl version.

 Important Notes!